karlssberg/Motiv/README.md

 mean a logical statement that can be either `true` or `false`, such as _sun is shining_ or _is even number_.
 However, this library goes a step further by allowing you to associate metadata with the proposition for when it is either `true` or `false` and have it returned when resolved.
-The power from this library comes from the ease with which you can combine and reuse these propositions, and without compromising on visibility of the logic at either design-time or run-time.
+The power from this library comes from the ease with which you can combine and reuse these propositions, all without compromising on visibility of the logic at either design-time or run-time.

 #### What can I use the metadata for?
-It's primary purpose is to provide human readable strings that explain exactly why a particular logical expression resolved to a either `true` or `false` .
+It's primary purpose is to provide human-readable strings that explain exactly why a particular logical expression resolved to a either `true` or `false` .
 This can be useful in a number of scenarios, such as:
 * __User feedback__ - You require your application to provide detailed and accurate feedback to the user about why a certain decisions were  made.